 - 1. Emraclidine is a positive allosteric modulator, or PAM, that selectively targets the muscarinic acetylcholine 4 receptor subtype, or M4.
 In June 2021, we announced positive topline results for a Phase 1b trial of emraclidine in schizophrenia, consisting of Part A, a multiple ascending dose study and Part B, a pharmacodynamic assessment.
-Emraclidine demonstrated a clinically meaningful and statistically significant improvement in the Positive and Negative Syndrome Scale total score at six weeks and was generally well-tolerated compared with placebo at the two dose levels evaluated in Part B. We plan to initiate two Phase 2 clinical trials in schizophrenia and a 52-week openlabel extension trial to begin development of the required safety database by the middle of 2022.
+Emraclidine demonstrated a clinically meaningful and statistically significant improvement in the Positive and Negative Syndrome Scale total score at six weeks and was generally well-tolerated compared with placebo at the two dose levels evaluated in Part B. We initiated two Phase 2 clinical trials in schizophrenia in June 2022 and plan to initiate a 52-week open-label extension trial to begin development of the required safety database.
 Data are expected from the Phase 2 trials in the first half of 2024.
-In addition, we plan to evaluate the potential of this mechanism in other populations, including psychosis associated with dementia. - 2.
+We are also conducting an eight-week ambulatory blood pressure monitoring trial, with data expected by the end of 2022.
+In addition, we plan to evaluate the potential of this mechanism in other populations, including Alzheimer's disease psychosis.
+We plan to initiate a Phase 1 trial evaluating the safety, tolerability and pharmacokinetics in elderly healthy volunteers by the end of 2022 to support the future development of emraclidine in Alzheimer's disease psychosis. - 2.
 Darigabat is a PAM that selectively targets the alpha-2/3/5 subunits of the GABA_A receptor.
 In the second half of 2020, we initiated a Phase 2 proof-of-concept trial, known as REALIZE, in patients with drug-resistant focal onset seizures, or focal epilepsy.
 Data are expected mid-year 2023 for the Phase 2 proof-of-concept trial in focal epilepsy.
+In February

-In February 2022, we announced positive topline results for a Phase 1 trial of darigabat in acute anxiety in healthy volunteers.
-Both doses of darigabat demonstrated clinically meaningful and statistically significant anxielytic activity compared with placebo in this proof-of-principle trial.
+2022, we announced positive topline results for a Phase 1 trial of darigabat in acute anxiety in healthy volunteers.
+Both doses of darigabat demonstrated clinically meaningful and statistically significant anxiolytic activity compared with placebo in this proof-of-principle trial.
 Darigabat was generally well-tolerated in this trial, with no serious adverse events and no discontinuations in the darigabat cohorts.
-We intend to pursue development of darigabat in anxiety-related disorders.
+We intend to pursue development of darigabat in panic disorder.

 - 3. Tavapadon is a selective dopamine D1/D5 receptor partial agonist that we are developing for the treatment of early- and late-stage Parkinson's disease.
 We initiated a registration-directed Phase 3 program for tavapadon beginning in January 2020, which includes two trials in early-stage Parkinson's, known as TEMPO-1 and TEMPO-2, one trial in late-stage Parkinson's, known as TEMPO-3, and an open-label extension trial, known as TEMPO-4.
 We expect initial data from our Phase 3 program to be available beginning in the first half of 2023. - 4.
 CVL-871 is a selective dopamine D1/D5 receptor partial agonist specifically designed to achieve a modest level of partial agonism, which we believe may be useful in modulating the complex neural networks that govern cognition, motivation and apathy behaviors in neurodegenerative diseases.
 In the second quarter of 2021, the FDA granted Fast Track Designation for CVL-871 for the treatment of dementia-related apathy.
-We are conducting a Phase 2a exploratory trial in dementia-related apathy, with data expected in the first half of 2023
+We are conducting a Phase 2a exploratory trial in dementia-related apathy, with data expected in the first half of 2023.